What is APRS?

 9. Queries and Responses.

-10. APRS of Things. (like Internet of Things but with Ham Radio)
+10. Ham Radio of Things. (like Internet of Things but with Ham Radio)

 11. User Defined data types.

 Digital Repeaters (digipeaters) retransmit packets to extend range.
+You can buy an appliance or build your own using free computer software.
 The International Space Station (ISS) and some amateur radio satellites carry APRS digipeaters.

 Besides communicating with other people, there are many automated systems which will provide information as a result of your query.